crflynn/sklearn-instrumentation/docs/estimator_instrumentation.rst

 Estimator instrumentation works by crawling the attribute hierarchy of the passed estimator.
 This enables instrumentation of metaestimators like ``Pipeline``.

 On metaestimators, estimator instrumentation should be applied after fitting.
 This is because metaestimators like ``Pipeline`` clone underlying estimators during fitting.
 The cloning process will cause the pre-fit instrumentation to disappear on some estimators.
-If you want instrumentation while fitting, use the **package** instrumentation.
+If you want instrumentation while fitting, use the **package** instrumentation or **class** instrumentation.

 If you want to instrument different machine learning models differently, then use the **estimator** instrumentation.
 You can create multiple instrumentors, and apply them individually to different models.